UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Tutorial.rst.txt

 Directly printing things is not all that useful -- though Python does make a good calculator!

 To do anything more complicated, you need to store values to be used later.
-We do this by "assigning" them to a "variable", essentially givng them a name.
-Save the follwing in a ``variables.py`` file:
+We do this by "assigning" them to a "variable", essentially giving them a name.
+Save the following in a ``variables.py`` file:

 .. code-block:: python